suankularb-wittayalai-school/nextjs-template/README.md

 ### Prettier

 This template uses Prettier to format files.
 Install Prettier on your code editor and ensure it is the default formatter.
-Prettier should detect the configuration file `.prettierrc.json`.
+Prettier should detect the configuration file `.prettierrc`.

 ## Development